top of page

 TAIL ATTACHMENT

-NOTE: The coarseness of your animal's mane or tail hair will determine the amount of hair that can be placed inside ManeStay and still make a secure attachment.
+NOTE: The coarseness of your animal's mane or tail hair will determine the amount of hair that can be placed inside ManeStay® and still make a secure attachment.
+It's also important to keep the tiny teeth (found on the underside of the hook) free of dirt, mud or debris.
+An old toothbrush will do the trick!

 Show others how to use it in case you're not present when emergency strikes.